arielzn/arielzn.github.io/_posts/2024-06-03-install-archlinux-encrypted-boot.md

 > to have room for the installs.
 >
 > Steps to get this *spartan* ArchLinux live GUI after booting and
-> getting an internet connection:
+> getting an internet connection
 >
 >     # mount -o remount,size=4g /run/archiso/cowspace
 >     # pacman -Sy